 Dory P. Antullis

 Dory Antullis is an associate in Robbins Geller Rudman & Dowd LLP’s Boca Raton office.
-Her practice focuses on complex class actions, including securities, corporate governance and consumer fraud litigation.
+Her practice focuses on complex class actions, including securities, antitrust, mass torts and consumer fraud litigation.

 Prior to joining the Firm, Antullis worked as an associate in the Miami office of Greenberg Traurig, P.A., where she practiced in the area of commercial defense litigation and international arbitration, and as General Counsel for a medical and defense industry manufacture and supply company in Coral Gables, Florida.